lessc0de/docs.influxdata.com/content/influxdb/v0.12/concepts/storage_engine.md

 So the inserts end up looking more like random inserts than append only inserts.

 One of the biggest problems we found with time series data is that it’s very common to delete all data after it gets past a certain age.
-The common pattern here is that you’ll have high precision data that is kept for a short period of time like a few hours or a few weeks.
-You’ll then downsample and aggregate that data into lower precision, which you’ll keep around for much longer.
+The common pattern here is that high precision data is kept for a short period of time, a few hours or a few weeks, and then downsampled and aggregated into lower precision data which is kept much longer.
 The naive implementation would be to simply delete each record once it gets past its expiration time.
-However, that means that once you’re up to your window of retention, you’ll be doing just as many deletes as you do writes, which is something most storage engines aren’t designed for.
+However, that means that once we reach the window of retention, the system is processing just as many deletes as you do writes, which is something most storage engines can't do well.

 Let’s dig into the details of the two types of storage engines we tried and how these properties had a significant impact on our performance.